 The first and third years comprise full-time study at the Durban University of Technology, whilst second year entails working in the professional field for a period of 6 months and studying full time for 6 months.
 The Bachelor of Technology degree is a full-time one-year post-diploma course.
 The Department also offers a part-time, evening only, B Tech course.
+The course load for this part time offering is structured to be spread over two years only.

-Experiential training (Work Integrated Learning)
+• Experiential training (Work Integrated Learning)